-- 5. Access to surveillance footage should be limited to authorized personnel responsible for security, law enforcement, or administration purposes. - 6.
+- 3. The City will NOT install any cameras where the law prohibits it.
+The City will not install any audio or video recording devices in restrooms, locker rooms, or any other rooms designated for changing clothes, unless authorized by a court order. - 4.
+Due to the City's strong security interests, agreement to this Policy is a job requirement for all City employees.
+By accepting employment with the City, and continuing to be employed, each employee acknowledges that City facilities use video and audio recording devices in accordance with this Policy. - 5.
+Access to surveillance footage should be limited to authorized personnel responsible for security, law enforcement, or administration purposes. - 6.
 Personnel responsible for operating surveillance systems should receive appropriate training on the policy guidelines, privacy considerations, and their responsibilities.
 The retention period for surveillance footage should be determined based on the provisions within the City of Lindsay Records Retention Policy.

-Section 23.120

-SOCIAL MEDIA POLICY (City Council

-Resolution No. 22-48)
+Section 23.10 SOCIAL MEDIA POLICY (City Council Resolution No. 22-48)